Click here for a briefer version of the tale and its interpretation

 Click here for an audio version of the tale and its interpretation

-Maxson McDowell PhD, LMSW, LP is a senior Jungian analyst who has practiced in New York City for the past 27 years.
-He is also treasurer and past-president
+Maxson McDowell PhD, LMSW, LP is a senior Jungian analyst who has practiced in New York City for the past was years.
+He is also past-president

 of the C. G. Jung Foundation in New York.
 Here he tells a Polynesian tale of a daughter and her narcissistic mother and analyzes it using Jung's principles.

 As Jung showed, dream interpretation and the interpretation of fairy tales both require symbolic thinking: by working with fairy tales we can better understand dreams.

 This tale is the second in a series.
 You may also want to read the first tale: A daughter goes underground but her mother rescues her.

 This, the second tale is from Tahiti, a Polynesian island in the south pacific.
 I grew up in New Zealand, which is also part of Polynesia.

 The Polynesians were cannibals.
 In their culture there was no shame around sex and obscenity was not about sex; obscenity was about cannibalism.
 To call someone 'cooked food', or to mock warriors in a war canoe by calling the canoe a 'foodbowl', these were insults which might lead to war.

 Maori female, right arm with three fingers hooked in mouth, left arm hooked under left leg.
 Darren Palmer, Lake Taupo, 1975-1993.

 This is a strange story; it seems like a map which would lead to hidden treasure if we could decipher it.

 Jung and von Franz showed that we can interpret fairytales at the subjective level: that is, we can understand this story as an account of different forces within the personality: how they conflict, possible resolutions, possible progressions.